 - Brightness not adjustable

 This ACOG replica features a higher magnification than other scopes on our list at 3X power.
-The reticle illumination is controlled by an easy to adjust dial and is battery powered and can have upwards of several hundred hours of power supply.
+The reticle illumination is controlled by an easy to adjust dial, is battery powered and can have upwards of several hundred hours of power supply.

 This is one of the best ACOG clone scopes and is designed to be an ultra compact tactical scope for close to mid range shooting.
 The housing is made from durable and high strength aircraft grade aluminum and will hold up to abuse and high power recoil.